 Dr Michael Bukenya (1st from the left), the Chairman of the Health Committee of Parliament, together with other legislators listening to the proceedings during the MPs’ breakfast meeting on ‘Adding It Up’ organized by PHAU and Guttmacher Institute.

-Members of Parliament sitting on the Health Committee have committed to rise more attention on sexual and reproductive health challenges faced by Adolescent girls in Uganda.
+Members of Parliament sitting on the Health Committee have committed to raising more attention to sexual and reproductive health challenges faced by Adolescent girls in Uganda.
 This was during a breakfast meeting held recently by Public Health Ambassadors Uganda (PHAU) in partnership with the Guttmacher Institute.

 The meeting was held to present research findings on “Adding it up: Investing in Contraception and Maternal and Newborn Health for Adolescents in Uganda.”
 The research which was conducted in 2018 found out that adolescent women aged 15-19 make up almost one-quarter of the female population in Uganda, and they account for 14% of all births.
 The research also notes that half of the pregnancies among adolescents in Uganda are unintended and 30% of those end in abortion.

 It was opened by Segawa Patrick, the Team Leader for Public Health Ambassadors Uganda (PHAU).
 Segawa said that the main aim of the meeting was to share research findings and key recommendations for the MPs to take action.
 “The overall goal is to see how we can support our MPs to tackle sexual and reproductive health issues of adolescents in our country” he said.